thomas-cardon/manaflux/README.md

  The software will be installed on your computer then launched.

 #### Mac OS X and Linux
- > You'll need to clone and build it by yourself: `npm install && electron .`
+ > You'll need to clone and build it by yourself: `npm install && electron .` Support is unofficial, but if you find an issue feel free to open a ticket.

 ## Will I get banned if I use this ?